Aggressive Chicago prosecutor Fitzgerald to quit

 In a statement, U.S. Attorney General Eric Holder called Fitzgerald “a prosecutor’s prosecutor” who served the American people “with the utmost integrity and a steadfast commitment to the cause of justice.”

-Fitzgerald’s arrival in Illinois rocked Chicago’s political world because the city had been used to U.S. attorneys who were part of the local political and legal scene.
+His arrival in Illinois rocked Chicago’s political world because the city had been used to U.S. attorneys who were part of the local political and legal class.

-The mild-mannered son of Irish immigrants, Fitzgerald is a native of Brooklyn, New York, who worked summers during college as a janitor.
+The mild-mannered son of Irish immigrants, Fitzgerald is a native of Brooklyn, New York, who worked college summers as a janitor.
 Fitzgerald graduated from Amherst College with a bachelor’s degree in economics and mathematics in 1982, and from Harvard Law School in 1985.

-Before coming to Chicago, Fitzgerald worked with the U.S. Attorney’s Office in Manhattan, where he participated in prosecutions involving bin Laden and the August 1998 bombings of the U.S. embassies in Kenya and Tanzania, and the 1993 bombing of the World Trade Center.
+Before coming to Chicago, Fitzgerald worked with the U.S. Attorney’s Office in Manhattan, where he participated in prosecutions involving the August 1998 bombings of the U.S. embassies in Kenya and Tanzania, and the 1993 bombing of the World Trade Center.

+Fitzgerald was nominated to the Chicago federal prosecutor post by Republican U.S. Senator Peter Fitzgerald (no relation), who ignored pressure to appoint a local lawyer.

 Reporting By Mary Wisniewski; Editing by Greg McCune and Peter Cooney